 Every time I encounter pastors who have been mistreated, I encourage them to move into Matthew 10:16ff and set up residence there, just before moving on to Luke 6:27ff.
 Jesus did everything He could to prepare us for just this very thing.
 There will be no room for bitterness; we are given no license for anger.
 By being faithful during our mistreatment, we often shine forth more brilliantly than ever.
 (By the way, I am well aware some ministers are women.
 Please do not be distracted by the pronouns.
 Thank you for your faithful service to our Savior.)

 Four.
 Luke 18 is my favorite “prayer chapter.”

 I particularly love how it begins and the way it concludes.
 Jesus “was giving them a parable to show that at all times they ought to pray and not to faint” (lose heart and quit).
 He gave two parables here, followed by other insights about prayer.
-Even though it may not be immediately obvious, this chapter is all about prayer.
+Even though it may not be immediately obvious, these great passages are all about prayer.

 The Lord wants us to call on Him, to remain steadfast in praying in spite of discouragement, and to pray specifically.